25 top facts about birds

 Green Heron, Butorides virescens (Stan Lupo / Flickr; CC BY-NC-SA 2.0)

-Some birds, like Green Herons, jays, shrikes, crows, owls, and gulls, swallow part or all of their prey whole.
+Green Herons, jays, shrikes, crows, owls, gulls, and other species swallow part or all of their prey whole.
 Strong stomach juices digest the soft parts.
 The remaining parts—bones, teeth, fur, feathers, claws, etc.—are formed into pellets that are regurgitated later.
 Some birds routinely vomit in the same location, leaving piles of pellets.

 Pellets regurgitated by a Long-eared Owl